 The Georgia Racketeer Influenced and Corrupt Organizations (RICO) Act, which was created to combat traditional organized crime, has been expanded to include multiple types of fraud, theft, and computer crimes that can be committed by individuals and corporations.
 In civil litigation, the statute allows for the collection of treble (triple) damages and attorneys' fees.
 Also, a RICO judgment is not dischargeable in most types of bankruptcy and can sometimes be collected against successor corporations.

 When crafting the Georgia (RICO) Racketeer Influenced and Corrupt Organization Act, the legislature used the federal RICO statute as a model.
 The Georgia RICO Act (OCGA 16-14-4), however, has several differences and is much broader than its federal counterpart.
 The two most important differences are that the federal RICO statute requires proof of continuity and an enterprise.
-In contrast, the Georgia RICO Act can be used to prosecute individuals or scheme who been active for only a short time.
+In contrast, the Georgia RICO Act can be used to prosecute individuals and schemes that have been active for only a short time.

 Typically, the types of crimes that are prosecuted under the Georgia RICO Act are complex criminal schemes that involve thousands of transactions or multiple victims.
 To be prosecuted under Georgia RICO the underlying crimes must be acts of racketeering activity.
 The crimes that qualify as acts of racketeering activity are listed in OCGA 16-14-3.